redis-stack/redis-stack-docs/docs/ui/insight/plugins/_index.md

 Data visualization provided by the plugin is rendered in the **Workbench** results area and is based on the executed command.
 A Redis command can generate its own custom data visualization.

-For your reference, see the [plugin package example](https://github.com/RedisInsight/RedisInsight/tree/main/redisinsight/ui/src/packages/clients-list): running the CLIENT LIST command presents the output in a tabular format for easier reading.
+For your reference, see the [plugin package example](https://github.com/RedisInsight/RedisInsight/tree/main/redisinsight/ui/src/packages/clients-list).
+Running the `CLIENT LIST` command presents the output in a tabular format for easier reading.